Make the best senior care decision

 Due to differences in Medicaid’s state guidelines, older adults may benefit from consulting an elder care attorney to help them navigate the application process.
 If an older adult is eligible for multiple Medicaid caregiving plans — such as an HBCS waiver and self-directed services — an attorney can help determine which plan yields the most financial benefit.
 Learn more about state-by-state benefits below.

 If you’re a family member overseeing long-term care for a veteran, VA benefits stand out as an important resource.
-Two different programs — Aid and Attendance and Housebound benefits — can help compensate family caregivers.
+There are three different programs that can help compensate family caregivers of veterans.

 A senior may be eligible for Aid and Attendance if they meet certain income, age, and disability requirements, along with having served in active duty and receiving an honorable discharge.

-To be considered for Aid and Attendance or housebound benefits, print and complete the application.
+To be considered for Aid and Attendance or Housebound benefits, print and complete the Examination for Housebound Status or Permanent Need for Regular Aid and Attendance application.
 For assistance with the process, you and your senior loved one can call the VA at 1-800-698-2411 or visit your regional VA office.

 Long-term care insurance and life insurance are proactive investments designed to benefit seniors in retirement and old age.